Melinda Merk, JD, LLM, CFP®

 Melinda then returned to the practice of law as a Senior Counsel in the Private Wealth Services group at Holland & Knight LLP in Northern Virginia, with a primary focus on pre-sale planning for business owners, income and estate tax planning for international clients, and asset protection planning.
 She later joined PwC as a Tax Director in the Personal Financial Services group, working closely with business owners and private equity firm partners on their individual income tax and estate planning.

 Most recently, she was a Senior Vice President and Regional Trust Advisor at SunTrust Private Wealth Management for the Greater Washington Region, where she served as a resource to clients on trust and estate planning, and handled the administration and risk management of trust accounts over $5 million.

 Melinda is listed among the Washingtonian’s Top Trusts and Estates Lawyers (2017), and is a frequent speaker and writer on estate and trust planning.
 She is active in the estate planning community on a local and national level, and a strong supporter of Lab Rescue and local philanthropy and the arts in Northern Virginia.
 Melinda is originally from Pittsburgh, and is an avid Steelers fan.
 She currently resides in Reston, Virginia.

 - B.S. (cum laude), Political Science and Business Administration, Shepherd University

 - LL.M. in Taxation (with distinction), Georgetown University Law Center

 - Certified Financial Planner™

-- Washington DC Estate Planning Council, Past Board Member
+- Washington DC Estate Planning Councl (Past Board Member; Program Committee, Co-Chair)

 - Northern Virginia Estate Planning Council, Current Board Member